Table of Contents

 - Shopping (any site that takes credit card transactions)

 If high quality pages boost your rankings, then low quality pages demote them.
 Your website’s top priority should be to provide high quality, accurate content that serves your target audience.
-Do that by avoiding the following characteristics of low quality pages:
+Best practices of EAT and SEO do that by avoiding the following characteristics of low quality pages:

 - Lack of EAT

 - Sparse content for the page’s purpose

 - Exaggerated page titles, aimed to shock users and draw them in